The amount of water and energy an apartment uses vs. that of a home is significantly different. Any home can get quite costly to run for most people.

 Keep Refrigerator Coils Clean

 Refrigerator coils can become dusty and dirty after years of use.
 Dusty condenser coils cause your refrigerator to work harder, leading to higher bills, and a shorter life for the fridge.
 If you’re moving your refrigerator, before the movers load it into place, do a quick clean of the coils in the back with a vacuum, duster or a cloth.
 It’s recommended to clean your coils every 3-6 months.
 If you have pets, or a lot of people living in your home, consider cleaning them every 3 months.
+This is definitely something that should be part of your new home move in cleaning checklist while your refrigerator is still out.

 Keep Your Refrigerator & Freezer Full